zoalst/Speak3D/readme.md

   - enunciate all your words clearly
   - leave a pause between commands
+  - wait a few seconds to see if anything renders before retrying a command
   - leave a slight pause between words
   - to use negative numbers you can say 'negative' or 'minus' followed a number, do not pause between these words
   - example (.. will represent a slight pause): say 'create cube .. size .. one hundred fifty .. x .. minus twenty five'